vikascjadhav/RestServiceExamples/README.md

          $mvn tomcat7:undeploy  to undeploy app
          $mvn clear to clear target folder along with generated jar

-3) you test rest service using restconsole plugin of firefox this service is post taking nothing printing string https://192.168.43.62:8090/liveexam/getExam before you deploy make sure tomcat is on.
+     before you deploy make sure tomcat is on.

+3) you test rest service
+    https://192.168.43.62:8090/liveexam/getExam